 Cruise veterans swear by this simple trick: pack an over-the-door shoe holder and use it to store small, easily-lost essentials.
-Examples include batteries, lip balm, sunscreen, travel documents, pens.
+Examples include batteries, lip balm, sunscreen, travel documents, and pens.

-No, not for leaping off the ship.
 A small bungee cord with hooks can be used to keep your balcony door open, as well as to attach suitcases to each other.

 These humble stickies come in handy for leaving notes for your steward, or your travel companions.
 Heading to karaoke on the Lido Deck?
 Let your fellow travelers know.

 Experienced cruisers never fail to pack a roll of duct tape when they're planning for a cruise.
 Duct tape can be used to repair everything from a camera battery case to a broken flip-flop.
 Use it to strip the lint from your dinner dress and even for cleaning up spilled sand.

 This may seem like an odd thing to pack when you're deciding what to take on a cruise, but if you're a coffee fan it's essential.
 Many cruise ships provide only small cups for coffee, frustrating people who like a morning buzz.
 Of course, these vessels also keep drinks cold, too.

 You don't want to worry about your possessions while you're frolicking in the waves.
 Bring a small, waterproof bag you can hang around your neck to carry your money, ID and keys.

-We're sure you're not thinking about doing laundry as you're planning for a cruise.
+We're sure you're not thinking about doing laundry when you're planning for a cruise.
 But experienced cruisers recommend bringing a retractable travel clothesline and pins to neatly dry swimsuits.
 Clothespins also come in handy for holding closed shower curtains and drapes.

 Wipes might be the most important thing to remember when you're pondering what to take on a cruise.
 Cruise ships, no matter how clean, are notorious breeding grounds for norovirus and other gastrointestinal ailments.
-Getting sick can ruin your trip - so pack antibacterial wipes to use in your cabin and on board, just in case.
+Getting sick can ruin your trip, so pack antibacterial wipes to use in your cabin and on board, just in case.